What is a Mammalogist?

 What Is the Average Mammalogist Salary?

-Mammalogists, who fall under the broader BLS category of zoologists and wildlife biologists, earned a median salary of $70,600 as of May 2023.*
+Mammalogists, who fall under the broader BLS category of zoologists and wildlife biologists, earned a median salary of $72,860 as of May 2024.
+The lowest 10 percent earned less than $48,240, while the highest 10 percent earned more than $113,350.
+Salary varies based on education level, years of experience, employer type, and geographic location.

-Most Mammalogists work for the state and federal governments, while a smaller percentage work for scientific consulting services or institutes of higher education.
+Federal government positions typically offer the highest compensation, followed by research and development firms.
+Most mammalogists work for state and federal governments, while a smaller percentage work for scientific consulting services, universities, or nonprofit conservation organizations.

 Mammology Jobs

-Full-time mammologist careers are quite specialized and not common, given how narrow in scope they can be.
-Additionally, most mammologist jobs specialize further in animals that belong to a certain family or that are found in a particular region of the world.
-While jobs do vary, there are many tasks that are common to most mammologist careers, like:
+Full-time mammalogist careers are pretty specialized and not standard, given how narrow in scope they can be.
+The path typically begins with field technician or research assistant roles, advancing to independent research positions, and potentially progressing to senior scientist or program director levels.
+Most mammalogist jobs specialize further in animals belonging to a certain family or found in a particular region of the world.

 • Plan and coordinate mammal assessment activities

-• Act as advocate and spokesperson for animals and ecosystem concerns within that specialty
+• Act as an advocate and spokesperson for animals and ecosystem concerns within that specialty

-• Draft reports and presentations for internal and external stakeholders, policy-makers and the public
+• Draft reports and presentations for internal and external stakeholders, policy-makers,s and the public

-• Collect samples and conduct research in the lab, the field, and protected environments
+• Collect samples and conduct research in the lab, the field, and protectedenvironments.s

 • Monitor and document mammal behavior in the lab, the field, and protected environments

-• Make sure data/specimen collection and recordkeeping is accurate and adheres to relevant safety procedures
+• Ensure data collection, specimen collection, and recordkeeping are accurate and adhere to relevant safety procedures.res

-• Link with national, regional and international databases in order to share information and assessment data
+• Link with national, regional, local,l and international databases to share information and assessment data

 • Review current research and scientific literature in the field